Healthdirect Free Australian health advice you can count on.

 What is bone cancer?

-Bone cancer can grow in any of the 200 bones in your body, although it’s more common in the large bones in your arms or legs.
-It can affect both adults and children.
+Bone cancer is cancer that begins in or spreads to your bones.
+Bone cancer can grow in any of the more than 200 bones in your body, although some bones are affected more commonly than others.
+Bone cancer can affect both adults and children.

 Bone cancer can be either primary or secondary.
 Each one is treated differently.

-Primary bone cancer is a rare cancer, affecting about 250 Australians a year.
-It begins in the bones.
+Primary bone cancer starts in the bone and is a rare cancer.
 The cancer cells can grow on the surface of the bone, in its outer layer or in the centre.
 It gradually destroys the healthy bone and it can spread to other parts of the body.
-Primary bone cancer is sometimes called osteosarcoma or bone sarcoma.
+Primary bone cancer is sometimes called bone sarcoma.

 Illustration of primary bone cancer, which is sometimes called ‘osteosarcoma’ or ‘bone sarcoma’.